Golf Ireland - Irish golf

 - Vouchers are provided for each night of your stay.
 You call ahead to make

 reservations.
 Stay for any number of nights at any property.

 - Spend a night at A CASTLE, ROOM WITH BATH, TAX AND SERVICE.
 Some castle choices: Kilronan Castle, Lough Rynn Castle, Ballygally Castle, Ballyseede Castle, Kinnity Castle

 - We pre-reserve all of your nights and tee times.
 Recommended itinerary: 2

-night Shannon area, 4 nights Killarney, lus a castle.
+night Shannon area, 3 nights Killarney, plus a castle.

 - Full hearty Irish breakfast is served each day.
 This may include home-baked

 - Heritage Island pass with 2 for 1

 - Three rounds of golf with pre-reserved tee times and prepaid green

 fees at the following: